Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Introduction

+Our design fundamentally differs from the previous topological amplification proposals \cite{peano_topological_2016} where the topology comes fully from the coherent dynamics and thus requires a 2D configuration whose boundary admits directionally propagating edge states.
+Our proposed setup is intrinsically 1D and the topology is associated with a driven-dissipative steady-state with directional current.

-Beyond proposing the design of this novel topological JTWPA, we also characterize its performance at various operation points, and demonstrate the feasibility to implement it with current superconducting circuit technology \cite{eichler_quantum-limited_2014,mutus_strong_2014,kounalakis_tuneable_2018}.
-We predict that a device with $N\lesssim 30$ sites can provide near quantum-limited amplification over a bandwidth of GHz with more than 20 dB of gain and -30 dB of backwards attenuation.
-This is two orders of magnitude larger in bandwidth and directionality than previous non-reciprocal amplifiers \cite{abdo_directional_2013,sliwa_reconfigurable_2015,metelmann_nonreciprocal_2015,lecocq_nonreciprocal_2017,fang_generalized_2017,pucher_atomic_2022}.
-We also show that a topological JTWPA with just $N=4$ sites can be operated as an ultra low-noise directional amplifier with just 0.06 noise photons above the quantum limit.
-Our work thus provides a promising route towards the scalable integration of near-ideal pre-amplifiers and quantum processors on the same on-chip, avoiding the use of external isolators.
+Beyond proposing the design of this novel topological JPA array, we also characterize its performance at various operation points and demonstrate the feasibility of implementing it with current superconducting circuit technology \cite{eichler_quantum-limited_2014,mutus_strong_2014,kounalakis_tuneable_2018}.
+We predict that compact devices with $N\sim 11-17$ sites can provide near quantum-limited amplification with more than 20 dB of gain and $30$ dB of reverse isolation over a bandwidth of $\sim 300$ MHz.
+This is more than an order of magnitude larger in bandwidth and directionality than previous resonant non-reciprocal amplifiers \cite{abdo_directional_2013,sliwa_reconfigurable_2015,metelmann_nonreciprocal_2015,lecocq_nonreciprocal_2017,fang_generalized_2017,pucher_atomic_2022} and is on the same order as TWPAs with isolation, which use frequency conversion and external diplexers to protect the source \cite{ranadive_traveling_2024,malnou_traveling-wave_2024}.
+Increasing the bandwidth further requires using non-linearities with higher dynamic range such as arrays of kinetic inductance parametric amplifiers \cite{ho_eom_wideband_2012,parker_degenerate_2022,Frasca2024,jouanny_band_2024}.
+Another route is implementing Quarton non-linearities instead of conventional JJs, for which we estimate that the amplification bandwidth can be increased up to $\sim 1 {\rm GHz}$, keeping all the high-performance properties mentioned above.

+Other remarkable properties of our proposed device are that the reverse isolation acts on all frequencies, not only on the amplification band, and the intrinsic topological protection to disorder and inhomogeneities allows for effective suppression of gain ripples.
+It also eliminates the need for dispersion engineering for phase-matching \cite{macklin_nearquantum-limited_2015,white_traveling_2015,planat_photonic-crystal_2020}, Floquet engineering \cite{roushan_chiral_2017,Peng2022,carrasco_effect_2022} or external magnetic fields.
+Our work thus provides a promising route towards the scalable integration of intrinsically directional and broadband amplifiers and quantum processors on the same on-chip, avoiding external isolators.